-- 1. Tenant Electrical Consultant must provide electrical drawings showing new services, panels and metering points to QuadReal Operations for review. - 1.
-QuadReal Operations will forward the drawings to the Base Building Energy Accounting Firm (Energy Profiles Limited) and Base Building Sub-metering Vendor (Carma Industries) for review and coordination. - QuadReal Operations will confirm approval and will provide a budget cost (not to exceed) to Tenant Electrical Consultant who in turn includes the meter cost in the project specification. - 3.
-The Tenant Electrical Contractor will procure the new meter(s) from the Base Building Sub-metering Vendor (Carma), install it/them, and then arrange for Carma to commission the new meter(s), integrate it/them into the data-collection system and perform a Measurement Canada S-E-04 inspection.
+- 1. Tenant Electrical Consultant must provide electrical drawings showing new services, panels and metering points to QuadReal Operations for review. - QuadReal Operations will forward the drawings to the Base Building Energy Accounting Firm (Energy Profiles Limited) and Base Building Sub-metering Vendor (Carma Industries) for review and coordination. - QuadReal Operations will confirm approval and will provide a budget cost (not to exceed) to Tenant Electrical Consultant who in turn includes the meter cost in the project specification.

+- 4. The Tenant Electrical Contractor will procure the new meter(s) from the Base Building Sub-metering Vendor (Carma), submetering contractor (Campbell and Kennedy Electric) will install it/them, and then arrange for Carma to commission the new meter(s), integrate it/them into the data-collection system and perform a Measurement Canada S-E-04 inspection. - 5.
+The Base Building Submetering Contractor confirms to QuadReal that the meters are installed and in turn invoices the tenant electrical contractor.